 You don’t even need a free hand.
 With hands-free sensors, a kick under the bumper is enough to trigger the works.
 Many systems let you set how high the tailgate opens—no more bumping the garage roof.
 Advanced models even use energy efficiently, needing as little as 0.2 kWh per 100 cycles.

-Safety shines here as well.
-If the gate hits something on the way down, the system reverses, soft-closes, and lets you know with a beep.
-These protocols protect people, pets, and your car itself.
+Safety shines right here as well.
+If the gate hits something on the way down, the system reverses, soft-closes, and lets you understand with a beep.
+These protocols secure people, animals, and your car itself.

 A Real-World Example